pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 ### LSD

-The histogram of surface areas of accepted leaves can be visualized with the following functio call:
+The histogram of surface areas of accepted leaves can be visualized with the following function call:

 ```matlab
 plot_LSD_QSM(QSMbc,Leaves);